A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

+By the theorems of alternative~\cite{Mangasarian1969}, the SMFCQ fails for the constraint $G(x) \le 0$, which contradicts the assumption. \end{proof}

-Semistability also implies an error bound result, which measures the distance between an iterate and a semistable solution $(\bx,\blam)$ when the KKT residual is sufficiently small.
-This property provides a practical criterion in the numerical experiments for assessing whether the iterates achieve local superlinear convergence according to the KKT residual.
+Semistability also implies an error bound, which measures the distance between an iterate and a semistable solution $(\bx,\blam)$ when the KKT residual is sufficiently small.
+This property provides a practical criterion for assessing whether the iterates achieve local quadratic convergence according to the KKT residual in the numerical experiments.

 \begin{lemma} Suppose that $(\bx,\blam)$ is a semistable solution of \eqref{KKT}.
 Then there exist positive constants $c>0$ and $\delta>0$ such that, for any $(x,\lam)$ satisfying $\Vert x - \bx \Vert + \Vert \lam - \blam \Vert \le \delta$, the following error bound holds: